My Collection of Mac OS Screenshots

 Mojave brought about the biggest UI change since Yosemite: full dark mode.
 I was always a fan of dark mode and was very excited for this release because of it.
 It also included the blue ink wallpaper seen below that I have used on every computer (even Linux and Windows) since.

-This was the last release of the Mac OS X brand and also the last release before another major UI update.
+This was the last release before another major UI update.
 Otherwise, not much else to say about it in terms of looks.

 macOS 11 Big Sur

 There are lots of big changes with this release.
-Not only was Apple Silicon introduced making Big Sur the first version to support it, but the UI was completely overhauled and the macOS branding was introduced.
+Not only was Apple Silicon introduced making Big Sur the first version to support it, but the UI was completely overhauled.
 Apple also dropped the 10.x version names after nearly 20 years.

 • macOS 11 Big Sur Running on a 15" MacBook Pro